 There’s always a caveat like that in tough fights.
 One major boss shoots wind projectiles out, which can clip into the floor, making them difficult to see.
 Another jabs with a huge rapier that pierces through a stone wall as if it’s not there.
 Memorizing boss patterns is easy; working around unpredictable technical quirks is much harder.
 That’s before getting into frame stutters and game crashes, which create additional stress.

 In many of the fights that gave me the most trouble, I felt like I was fighting around sloppy design rather than dueling a powerful boss.

 Even putting the tech issues aside, the game’s insistence on constant challenge creates puzzling inconsistency that makes it tough to read any given situation.
 Why does a nine-story reptile slashing me with its claws do the same amount of damage as a pipsqueak grunt tossing a pebble at me?
 That especially sticks out in the open world.
 In The Legend of Zelda: Breath of the Wild, players can go anywhere, but difficult enemies make it clear when the player is entering a space they aren’t prepared for.
-Everything, down to the smallest enemy, is powerful in Elden Ring, so I never understood when I should turn around and come back when I was leveled up.
+Everything, down to the smallest enemy, is powerful in

 The list of gripes goes on and on.
 Stat changes feel like a placebo, as numbers rise with no discernible impact.
 That makes new systems like Great Runes, which provide temporary stat buffs players get from defeating major bosses, feel superfluous.
 There’s horseback combat, but it’s a total crapshoot as to whether or not your weapon will actually connect with a foe’s already tricky hitbox.